 Rural Support Virtual Round Table

-Next session is June 17th at 2pm.
-Join here.
+Next session is August 11th from 1-2pm.
+Join the call here.

 Starting July 9, Rural Support Virtual Round Table sessions will be on the 2nd Tuesday of every month from 1-2:00pm.

 The purpose of this group is to create space for advocates working in rural areas to come together.
 This group can be used to share resources, ask questions, brainstorm with one another, and/or just be in community together.
 If you would like to join this listserv, contact Leah Poole at firstname.lastname@example.org.